MicrosoftDocs/PowerShell-Docs-DSC/dsc/docs-conceptual/dsc-2.0/concepts/import-dscresource.md

 ---
-ms.date: 08/15/2022
-keywords:  dsc,powershell,configuration,setup
-title:  Using Import-DSCResource
 description: >
   Import-DSCResource is a dynamic keyword that can only be used inside a Configuration block.
-It is used to import the resource modules needed in your DSC Configuration.
+It is used to import the resource modules needed in your DSC Configuration. ms.date: 08/15/2022
+title:  Using Import-DSCResource
 ---

 # Using Import-DSCResource

-> Applies To: PowerShell 7.2, Azure Policy's machine configuration feature
+> Applies To: PowerShell 7, Azure Policy's machine configuration feature

 `Import-DSCResource` is a dynamic keyword, which can only be used inside a `Configuration` block to import any resources needed in your DSC Configuration.
 DSC Resources under `$PSHOME` are imported